harshlal028/webauthn/Explainer:-WebAuthn-immediate-mediation.md

 We propose a mediation type, `immediate` for `navigator.credentials.get()`.

-When such an option is set, the returned promise resolves with `NotFoundError` when there are no locally-available credentials; otherwise, the browser handles the authentication ceremony as if there were no mediation property set.
-Browsers are always free to return `NotFoundError` if they see fit.
+When such an option is set, the returned promise resolves with `NotAllowedError` when there are no locally-available credentials; otherwise, the browser handles the authentication ceremony as if there were no mediation property set.
+Browsers are always free to return `NotAllowedError` if they see fit.
 (See Privacy section, below.)

 ```javascript
 try {